Roggebroodje/PortfolioRogierHetem/index.md

-## Welcome to the portfolio page of Rogier Hetem
+## Welcome to the portfolio of Rogier Hetem

 ### Project 1: Where to bet?
 Where do you get the best odds if you would like to bet on your favourite boxing match? <br>